omertarikkoc/woodysfur/site/content/_index.md

 values:
   heading: Our services
   text: >-
-    Woody’s Furs offers a large variety inFur, Leather, Cashmeres, Shearling, Vests, Hats and Accessories.

-    I take pride in searching all over the world for trends within our industry so I can offer our customers the cutting edge of fashion and style.

     A warm and friendly atmosphere, pampering our customers, these are all the trademarks of Woody’s Furs.